Moniter123/build-cdn/_posts/2018-02-08-docker-101-anatomy.md

 ## Containerization

 Containers are different from virtualization in that they don't have a separate kernel.
-Every container runs on the same Linux kernel, and use features in the kernel itself to achieve separation.
+Every container runs on the same Linux kernel, and uses features in the kernel itself to achieve separation.
 This has been explained in great detail in my [previous article](/blog/under-the-hood-of-docker).

-When a container starts, the Linux kernel *simulates* a new environment, where it would give the newly started process a virtual process ID 1, their own network stack and even their own virtual or physical disk.
+When a container starts, the Linux kernel *simulates* a new environment, where it gives the newly started process a virtual process ID 1, its own network stack and even its own virtual or physical disk.
 This means that running containers can be much more efficient than a fully virtualized environment, since the container only requires minimal amounts of system resources for the parts of the Linux kernel that are run for the purposes of separation.
 You could, in fact, run thousands of containers on a single commodity machine.